23 Best Places to Visit in Colombia

 Explore Comuna 13 in Medellín

 Nowadays Comuna 13 in Medellín is well-known for its colourful street art.
 In the past it was infamous for very different reasons.
 For several decades, it was one of the most dangerous neighbourhoods in the world.
 First it was occupied by Colombia’s FARC, and later dominated by violent gang wars.
+Check out these other things to do in Medllin.

 Whilst going up the newly installed escalators, or stopping to explain the meaning of individual street art pieces, our guide Stiven often referred back to the violent past.
 He experienced these years during his childhood, and he obviously appreciates the amazing transformation of his neighbourhood and the opportunities it offers.
 The street art, the new walkways, and the electric escalators are all visible expressions of the dramatic change for the better: peace, love, hope, transformation!